 Many musicians will share short clips of new songs as teasers to redirect fans to streaming services.
 You can use any social media platform that supports video uploads to do so.

 Should You Buy Followers?

-There comes a time during many people’s social media journies when they consider buying followers.
+There comes a time during many people’s social platform journeys when they consider buying followers.
 Maybe your friends are doing it, perhaps you got a random DM from someone promising thousands of followers for a small payout, or maybe you’ve gotten so desperate you think it’s all you have left.

-Social media platforms, especially Instagram, are infamous for the algorithms they use to promote some content and shut down others.
-This algorithm is constantly changing and can be difficult to pindown; however, it’s a fact that having fake followers will turn Instagram’s algorithm against you.
+Social platforms, especially Instagram, are infamous for the algorithms they use to promote some content and shut down others.
+This algorithm is constantly changing and can be difficult to pin down; however, it’s a fact that having fake followers will turn Instagram’s algorithm against you.

 Generally, Instagram pushes content with high engagement rates.
 The engagement rate is calculated by the ratio of interaction from followers to the total follower count.
 So, an account with many comments and few followers would have higher engagement than someone with a lot of followers and few comments.
 Fake followers are guaranteed not to engage with your content, deeming your account to have low engagement rates.
 Instagram will not prioritize your content over content that has better engagement.

-It might look great to have a massive following on social media, but quality is much more important than quantity in terms of growth when it comes down to it.
+It might look great to have a massive following on your social profiles, but quality is much more important than quantity in terms of growth when it comes down to it.

-Want to have your music or story featured on StreamTribe EDM Magazine?
+Want to have your music or story featured on StreamTribe DJ Magazine?
 Request coverage now!